erikbjoern/rails_app/README.md

-# [WIP] Rails app
+# Rails app

-*Week three of CA bootcamp*
+*Week three of the Craft Academy bootcamp*

 [Deployed app](https://immense-lake-16610.herokuapp.com/)

-This is a simple article app made with Ruby on Rails.
+This is a simple article app made with Ruby on Rails, where you can read, create, edit and delete articles.
+In order to do more than reading a user must have an account.
+There's no restriction for who can create an account and whoever is signed in can manage all articles.

-***

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+**To be improved**:
+* A user should only be able to manage their own articles
+* There should be an admin with special permission to manage all articles
+* For signed-in users, the 'Sign up' and 'Sign in' should change to 'Sign out'
+* The 'New Article' could be visible even when user isn't signed in, since it redirects to sign-in page
+* The application should be styled